arbitrarycorrelations/Text_RPG_3/README.md

 ✦Stat Breakdown✦

-⋆Current Health: The health that an entity has at that moment.
-⋆Max Health: The maximum health that an entity can have.
-⋆Attack: Base attack + weapon attack.
-This is how powerful an entity's physical attacks are.
-⋆Defense: Guards against physical attacks or physical spells.
-⋆Magic: Base magic + weapon magic.
-This is how powerful an entity's attack spells are.
-⋆Resistance: Guards against magic spells.
+⋆Current Health: The health that an entity has at that moment.\n ⋆Max Health: The maximum health that an entity can have.\n ⋆Attack: Base attack + weapon attack.
+This is how powerful an entity's physical attacks are.\n ⋆Defense: Guards against physical attacks or physical spells.\n ⋆Magic: Base magic + weapon magic.
+This is how powerful an entity's attack spells are.\n ⋆Resistance: Guards against magic spells.\n
-⋆MP: The capacity an entity has for spellcasting.
-⋆Speed: How fast an entity is.
+⋆MP: The capacity an entity has for spellcasting.\n ⋆Speed: How fast an entity is.
 If an entity's speed is 5 or higher than their opponent's, the entity will attack again.

 ✦Spell Attributes✦

-⋆Name: The spell's name.
+⋆Name: The spell's name.\n

-⋆Damage: How much damage the spell will do.
+⋆Damage: How much damage the spell will do.\n

-⋆Cost: How much MP the spell costs to use.
+⋆Cost: How much MP the spell costs to use.\n

-⋆Kind: The type of defense the spell is measured against (Defense or Resistance) [M: Magic -- Against RES \\\ P: Physical -- Against DEF].
+⋆Kind: The type of defense the spell is measured against (Defense or Resistance) [M: Magic -- Against RES \\\ P: Physical -- Against DEF].\n
 ⋆Affliction: The state that the spell has a chance to set.

 ✦Basic Game Info✦